denten-books/plain-text/2-surface.md

-at the turn of the twentieth century all attempted to solve the problem of automating the encoding and decoding mechanisms of transmission, with the goal of speeding up and increasing the volume of possible communication.[^ln-cables] Murray writes: "It is the object of machine telegraphy not only to increase the saving of telegraph wire […] but also to reduce the labor cost of translation and writing by the use of suitable machines" [@murray_setting_1905, 557].
+at the turn of the twentieth century all attempted to solve the problem of automating the encoding and decoding mechanisms of transmission, with the goal of speeding up and increasing the volume of possible communication.[^ln-cables]

+Donald Murray, the entrepreneur and the inventor of the popular Murray telegraph, writes: "It is the object of machine telegraphy not only to increase the saving of telegraph wire [...] but also to reduce the labor cost of translation and writing by the use of suitable machines" [@murray_setting_1905, 557].
 Baudot's and Murray's codes were not only shorter, they were simpler and less error-prone, resulting in less complicated and more durable devices.
 By the end of the nineteenth century a number of devices were in use internationally, making it possible to decouple the real-time encoding of text into code from the operation of the machine.
 A tape containing the message could be prepared in advance, fed into the telegraph, and printed in human-legible form on the receiving end.

-Several engineering solutions emerged to transcend the limits of human information processing.
-The automated printing telegraph decoupled encoding from transmission.
-It then became possible to prepare messages in advance, in volume, and to run the messages through a machine without human assistance.
-At that point, telegraph diverged from the telephone to become a device of asynchronous communication, displacing the act of communication in time as it did in space.
-But even with the advent of removable storage media, the bandwidth, or the "information density," of the system was limited by the number and the size of available cables.
-Independent developments in communication technology led to a range of techniques known as "multiplexing"---ways of sharing the same wire to send multiple messages.
-Multiplexing at the time fell into two broad approaches: time-division and pulse-amplitude modulation [@rowland_multiplex_1901; @hausmann_telegraph_1915].
-Pulse-amplitude modulation involved filling the available space (bandwidth) with simultaneous signals of different types: sending multiple signals at differing frequencies that shared the same channel.[^ln1-multi] Pulse-amplitude modulation was difficult to implement initially.
-Cross-channel noise and device sensitivity hampered reliable reception and decoding across multiple simultaneous wave frequencies.

-Emile Baudot was one of the first engineers to notice that the prevailing Morse and Hughes telegraph systems failed to make full use of the time allotted for message transmission.
-The Hughes code in particular made extensive use of long silences, which could be condensed to extract more utility from the channel.
-Baudot-type multiplexers made use of synchronized rotating mechanisms both of the sending and the receiving end, to distribute units of time among multiple operators.
-Figure 6 shows a scheme for a duplex printing telegraph, for example.
-A single rotation of the synchronization device (known as the "distributor") was thereby divided into two units of five segments each, each corresponding to a distinct channel of communication.
-Two operators could therefore share the same channel to transmit two different messages.

-![Multiple Printing Telegraph, 1905 [@murray_setting_1905].](images/multiplex.png)

-The maintaining of unison became of paramount importance in such multiplexed systems.
-The operators of a time-shared device needed to know when it was their turn to type.
-The Baudot multiplexer made use of a time- or cadence- "tapper" mechanism to indicate turns to individual operators, and in some devices, locking the keyboard to prevent out-of-turn input.
-In a quadruplex system up to four operators would engage in an intricate dance of fingers, keys, tappers, and signals, synchronized by the rotation of the telegraph distributor.

-Synchronization was also needed for Morse code devices, to distinguish non-meaning carrying silence (the receiver is turned off) from the meaning-carrying one (the receiver pauses to indicate a dot).
-The receiving device needed a measure (duration) of silence to differentiate between "dots" and spaces between words, both indicated by silences of different length.
-But if the devices went out of sync, or if communication lagged for some reason, the coherence of the message faltered.
-Sending and receiving machines had to be tuned to a cadence of common information exchange.
-The system of operators, transmitters, and receivers, was, in aggregate, tuned to a specific but arbitrary rhythm by which certain messages made sense only in particular (also arbitrary) units of time.
-In early telegraphy, these units of time were slower than natural human time, enough so for the operator to remain idle.
-Later systems increased the pace to a rhythm beyond natural human abilities of comprehension, to a point where human operators could no longer decipher the signal without machine assistance.
-In the language of wiremen, the bugs were "running away with" the whole "game" [@brackbill_telegraphers_1929, 288].
+### A. Teletype, 1910--1964.

 "You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg 1911 patent, simply titled "Controller."
 "My invention relates to all controllers," Goldberg writes.